|Ship John Shoal, NJ|

 Following the exposition, the iron tower was relocated from the park to Delaware Bay, where during the summer months of 1877 it was installed on the caisson.
-When the temporary lighthouse was removed from the caisson, lightship LV24 was anchored nearby until the new light could be displayed.
+When the temporary lighthouse was removed from the caisson on May 15, 1877, lightship LV24 was anchored nearby until the new light could be displayed.
 A fourth-order Fresnel lens, manufactured by L. Sautter & Cie., was installed in the lantern room of the new Ship John Shoal Lighthouse and activated for the first time on August 10, 1877 with Charles H. Sullivan as its first head keeper.
 To assist mariners in periods of limited visibility, the lighthouse was also equipped with a 1,200-pound fog bell that was struck a triple blow every forty-five seconds.

 A story is reportedly documented in government records of an incident at Ship John Shoal Lighthouse involving the head keeper, his wife, and the district inspector around 1903.
 At that time, it was against regulations to have female visitors at the station, but the head keeper occasionally had his wife come to the lighthouse.
 During one of the wife’s clandestine visits, the lighthouse tender was spotted approaching the station with the inspector’s flag flying.
 The keepers soon hatched a plan to blacken the face and arms of their female visitor and have her hide in the coal bin located in the basement.

-Around 1910, a concrete foundation, surmounted by a metal platform, was constructed atop one of the two piles of riprap that protected the station.
+Around 1920, a concrete foundation, surmounted by a metal platform, was constructed atop one of the two piles of riprap that protected the station.
 A metal catwalk led from the lighthouse to the platform, which held several storage tanks that were too large to place in the small lighthouse.
 In 1931, the light was electrified through the installation of duplicate 800-watt lighting plants.
 A 32-volt, 250-watt bulb was placed inside the fourth-order Frensel lens in lieu of incandescent oil vapor equipment previously used, and the lighthouse was wired for lights in the living quarters, fog-signal room, and storeroom.
 At the same time, a Tyfon air horn replaced the station’s fog bell.

-The 12-hour watches came to an end in 1973, when the station was automated, and the only visitors allowed at the lighthouse today are members of the Aids to Navigation team from Cape May, who routinely visit the station to service the light.
+The twelve-hour watches came to an end in 1973, when the station was automated, and the only visitors allowed at the lighthouse after that were members of the Aids to Navigation team from Cape May, who routinely visit the station to service the light.
 A bank of solar panels was placed on the storage platform in 1977 to supply power to the unattended light.